Connect with us

 As "Cut the Bridge” and "Two Faced” highlight, Shinoda is as adept as ever at singing and rapping, too, and as controversial as it might be to say, these tracks (among others) even evoke older Linkin Park tunes.
 In particular, "Cut the Bridge” sounds a lot like "Bleed It Out,” just as the penultimate "IGYEIH” is kind of like a more melodic and singable take on "Blackout.”
 In that sense, and for better or worse, the album is largely reminiscent of the band's prior works, so while it doesn't break a lot of new ground, it also doesn't see the sextet losing sight of what's always worked about their chemistry.

-It'd be unfair to say that Linkin Park fans don't have valid reasons for automatically opposing From Zero (and this review is in no way trying to devalue those apprehensions or forgive and dismiss any of the group or Armstrong's transgressions).
+It'd be unfair to say that Linkin Park fans don't have valid reasons for automatically opposing From Zero (and this review is in no way trying to dismiss those apprehensions or any of the group or Armstrong's transgressions).
 Nevertheless, from a purely and solely artistic lens, the record is extremely successful at recapturing the group's magic with just enough newness to keep it intriguing.
 While no one could fill Bennington's shoes, Armstrong (who, again, isn't trying to do that) is unquestionably skilled and fresh enough to be a great successor to him as well.

 Put another way, listeners who approach From Zero with an unbiased and welcoming mind will find that it's a triumphant return from one of the biggest rock bands of the last 25 years.